Kansas esports betting online 2025

 Esports betting is currently prohibited in Kansas.
 Although you can stream esports competitions online, it is not allowed to bet on any of these events.
-It is unclear if this laws will be amended anytime soon but the sports betting revolution is surely sweeping the USA.
+It is unclear if these laws will be amended anytime soon, but the sports betting revolution is surely sweeping the USA.
 Kansas esports betting can still be done via offshore sportsbooks, but we choose not to promote them on ESB.

 Top KS esports sportsbook